 All policies follow Archdiocesan Guidelines.
 A copy of these guidelines is in the School Office and available for examination upon request.
 All Archdiocesan policies that are directly quoted in this Policy Book are in italic.
-All new entries in the Policy Book are in bold print.
+All new entries in the Policy Book are in bold print, including policies related to Covid-19 regulations.